atyxeut/algolib/README.md

 ## About

-This repository contains a header only template library that requires GCC or Clang or MSVC and at least C++23 to compile.
+This repository contains a header only template library.

+### Requirement

+C++ version: at least C++23.

+Compiler: GCC or Clang or MSVC.